Close shave for Britain's eBay athlete

 "I couldn't be happier the deal has been sorted ... now I can focus on winning a medal for Great Britain."

-Ellington, a 100 and 200 metres runner, competed in last year's world championships in Daegu, South Korea but lost out on Olympic funding after enduring four years of injury problems.
+Ellington, a 100 and 200 meters runner, competed in last year's world championships in Daegu, South Korea but lost out on Olympic funding after enduring four years of injury problems.

 Desperate to be in the running for his home Games, he had set a target of raising 30,000 pounds to provide him with enough to train and pay for travel, accommodation, kit and nutritional support.